MOVE (Philadelphia organization): 2002 shooting of John Gilbride

+Human remains

 In April 2021, the Penn Museum and the University of Pennsylvania apologized to the Africa family for allowing human remains from the MOVE house to be used in research and training.
 In 1985, the Philadelphia City Medical Examiner's Office gave burned human remains found at the MOVE house to the University of Pennsylvania Museum of Archaeology and Anthropology for verification that the bones were those of 14-year-old Tree Africa and 12-year-old Delisha Africa.
 The remains were kept in a cardboard box in storage for decades and studied by Alan Mann, a professor at Penn and Janet Monge, the curator of the Penn Museum.
 The bones were used as part of an online forensic course as a case study.
 When Mann transferred to Princeton University in 2001, he reportedly took the remains with him.

 Philadelphia Health Commissioner Thomas Farley resigned in May 2021 upon revelations that he ordered the cremation of a set of victims' remains without notifying or obtaining permission from the families of the deceased or even releasing the names of the deceased.
 The day after his resignation, the remains were recovered in a box labeled MOVE.

+Other notable events

+Ramona Africa acts as a spokesperson for the group.
+Mumia Abu-Jamal, a member of MOVE, was convicted and sentenced to death for the unrelated 1981 murder of police officer Daniel Faulkner.
+The death sentence was overturned in 2011 by a federal judge and Abu-Jamal was resentenced to life imprisonment without the possibility of parole.
+MOVE continues to advocate for Abu-Jamal's release.